 The process of optimizing elements within the webpage is called on-page SEO.
 When you do this, there are certain factors that you need to take into account.
 All these elements are something that you can control as an end-user.
 The aspects of on-page SEO are:

 Before you start doing anything with your website or on its website, the first thing you need to understand is what keywords you want to rank for.
 To do this, you need to do perform keyword research.
 It might look simple, but most of the SEOs don’t get results just because of improper keyword research or no research at all.

 Remember that 50% of the battle is your own if you choose the right keywords to rank for and go after it.
 In keyword research, you choose the primary, secondary, and LSI (latent semantic indexing) keywords around which you start to build your meta tags and content.

 The components for keyword research are:

-Google Keyword Planner and Ahrefs keyword research tools can be used to search for keywords.
+Google Keyword Planner and Ahrefs keyword research tools can search for keywords.
 Once you choose the right set of keywords, you can go ahead and start optimizing your pages for those keywords.

-The best practice is to use SEO-friendly Uniform Resource Locator (URLs), as they help to understand what the webpage is about.
-Poor URL structure can become a big issue in SEO, which may result in your website getting lower ranks.
+The best practice is to use SEO-friendly Uniform Resource Locator (URLs), as they help understand what the webpage is about.
+Poor URL structure can become a big issue in SEO, which may result in your website gets

 It is recommended